TommasoMenghini/DPM-Models-for-Clustering/worldbank_data.md

 Scaled GDP per capita density plot
 ------------------

-In the [`worldbank_data.md`](https://github.com/TommasoMenghini/DPM-Models-for-Clustering/blob/main/worldbakn_data.md) file, another World Map is created using data from 2022 instead of 2010, as shown in this example.
-Naturally, a different optimal partition that minimizes the posterior expected loss will be obtained.
-However, while it is not something to take for granted and caution is advised, **it is reasonable to compare clusters from different optimal partitions—the 2010 and the 2022 partitions**.

-To pursue this objective, the plot below was created.
-It depicts the **density of the scaled GDP per capita**, where each point represents a specific country and is colored according to cluster membership.
+As introduced in the [`country_data.md`](https://github.com/TommasoMenghini/DPM-Models-for-Clustering/blob/main/country_data.md) file let's now discuss about the **density of the scaled GDP per capita** plot, where each point represents a specific country and is colored according to the **2010 clustering partion**.
 The density of this feature was estimated using the R function `density()`, which computes kernel density estimates.
 Although alternative density estimation methods might be more elegant, we opted for this approach due to time constraints.

-Convinced by these arguments, we will study the cases of **China, Saudi Arabia, and Ireland**.
+As said before we address the case of  **China**, **Saudi Arabia** and **Ireland**.

 ``` r